tddg/tddg.github.io/_pages/about.md

 Most of my projects are open-source and available on our group's [GitHub page](https://github.com/ds2-lab){:target="\_blank"}.

 Our recent focus is on designing **first-gen Serverless AI platforms** for ***Large Language Model (LLM) applications***.
+I'm looking for motivated ***graduate/undergrad interns*** interested in conducting research in cutting-edge LLM systems areas (serverless AI, LLM agents, storage for ML/AI models/datasets).
+Feel free to drop me an email if you are interested.

 For our most recent projects, check our latest [preprints and publication](https://tddg.github.io/publication/).

 * **Serverless AI:** Interactive ML/AI workloads require instant access to elastic GPU resources. **λScale** accelerates serverless LLM deployments and inference using RDMA and dynamic pipeline parallelism. **NotebookOS** implements on-demand GPUs for Jupyter Notebook-based interactive training workloads.